-Battery backup vs. generator: which is right for your home?
+Battery backup vs. generator: which one earns its keep?

-Home battery systems and backup generators are two of the most common solutions.
-Both can keep lights, heating, and Wi-Fi online, but they work in very different ways.
-This guide breaks down how each system operates, what they cost to install and maintain, and how pairing solar with battery storage can create a cleaner, quieter, and more resilient source of backup power.
+Let’s take a look at these two home backup options.
+Both can keep lights, heating, and Wi-Fi online, but they work in very different ways — and their long-term financial profiles are vastly different.
+This guide breaks down how each system operates, what they actually cost to install and maintain, and how pairing solar with battery storage can create a cleaner, quieter, and more resilient source of backup power.

 How home batteries and generators work

 When the power goes out, backup systems help keep electricity flowing in very different ways.
-Battery systems store electricity from either the grid or solar — “solar-plus-storage” is becoming a more popular way to store the renewable power from rooftop solar to use when you need it (to reduce your grid dependence, and to have a backup source of energy).
-Fuel generators create power on demand by burning natural gas, propane, or diesel.
+Battery systems store electricity from either the grid or solar — “solar-plus-storage” is a term you’ll hear frequently when researching this option.
+Traditional generators create power on demand by burning natural gas, propane, or diesel.
 Batteries store power quietly and automatically, while generators create it on demand by burning fuel.

 What is a battery backup system?